 Is There a Shuttle From Lake Louise Village to Lake Louise?

-If you are staying in the village of Lake Louise or in the Lake Louise Campground, you are encouraged to leave your vehicle at your accommodation and use the free Park and Ride Connector shuttle that will take you to the Park and Ride lot.
+If you are staying in the Lake Louise Village or the Lake Louise Campground, you are encouraged to leave your vehicle at your accommodation and use the free Parks Canada Park and Ride Connector shuttle to the Park and Ride Lot.

 Visiting Lake Louise FAQ